opensearch-project/project-website/_posts/2025-05-19-journey-to-find-replacements-java-security-manager.md

 Many different options were considered with notable highlights including:

 1. A radical change to [OpenSearch extensibility](https://opensearch.org/blog/technical-roadmap-opensearch-extensibility/) through out-of-process extensions.
-2. GraalVM
+2. Replace JVM with GraalVM.
-3. Systemd hardening
+3. Security hardening with the use of systemd.
-4. Java agent
+4. Introduce a separate Java agent.
-5. Remove the Security Manager altogether
+5. Completely remove the Java Security Manager and related functionalities.

 ### Purpose of Java Security Manager